Oh how I love this recipe. Pasta and Meatballs (traditionally spaghetti and meatballs) can bring a family together in no time.

-1. Add the onions and saute over moderate heat (sweat them until they are translucent).
+5. Add the onions and sauté over moderate heat until they are translucent.

-2. Add the 2 Cans of Tomatoes and mix together
+2. Add 2 Cans of Tomatoes and mix together.

-5. Add the meatballs and incorporate them in the sauce
+5. Add meatballs and incorporate them in the sauce.

-6. Reduce the heat to low an simmer covered for about 45 minutes, stirring occasionally as needed
+6. Reduce heat to a simmer, cover for about 45 minutes, stirring as needed.

-Before serving check the seasoning and adjust salt and pepper to your taste.
+Before serving adjust salt and pepper to your taste.
 Toss with your preferred pasta.
-I like to use Capellini also labeled as Angel Hair.